genesis-community/minio-genesis-kit/README.md

 -------

 ### SSL Certificates
 * `self-signed-certs` If you wish to have Genesis generate self-signed certs for you.
-* `provided-cert` If you have SSL cert/key to provide.
+* `provided-cert` If you have SSL cert/key to provide, which is grabbed from Vault via path: `$GENESIS_VAULT_PATH/ssl/server:certificate` and `$GENESIS_VAULT_PATH/ssl/server:key`

 ### HA
 * `distributed` If you desire to have Minio run in a distributed cluster, increasing your storage as well as protecting against downtime and data rot.
   Requires the `num_minio_nodes` parameter set

 Params